ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 If necessary, it is possible to query the ament index for resources via CMake.
-To do so, use there are three functions
+To do so, there are three functions:

 ``ament_index_has_resource``: obtain a prefix path to the resource if it exists with the following parameters: